-In addition, economic sanctions laws and regulatory requirements of various countries may prohibit or restrict transactions involving certain countries/territories and parties.
-The Issuer's costs of monitoring and complying with frequent, complex and potentially conflicting changes to applicable economic sanctions laws and regulatory requirements have increased and there is an increased risk that it may not identify and stop prohibited activities before they occur or that it may otherwise fail to comply with economic sanctions laws and regulatory requirements.
+The Issuer is subject to economic sanctions laws and regulatory requirements of various countries.
+These laws and regulatory requirements generally prohibit or restrict transactions involving certain countries/territories and parties.
+The Issuer's costs of monitoring and complying with frequent, complex and potentially conflicting changes to applicable economic sanctions laws and regulatory requirements have increased and there is an increased risk that it may not identify and stop prohibited or sanctionable activities before they occur or that it may otherwise fail to comply with economic sanctions laws and regulatory requirements.
 Any conduct targeted by or in violation of a sanctions programme could subject CS to significant civil and potentially criminal penalties or other adverse consequences.